Mitsubishi · Outlander Sport · 2021

 The 2021 Mitsubishi Outlander Sport received an overall safety rating of 4 out of 5 stars from NHTSA.

-The most commonly reported complaint categories for the 2021 Mitsubishi Outlander Sport are unknown or other (3 reports), electrical system,forward collision avoidance (2 reports), engine and engine cooling (1 reports).
+The most commonly reported complaint categories for the 2021 Mitsubishi Outlander Sport are unknown or other (3 reports), electrical system,forward collision avoidance (2 reports), back over prevention (1 reports).

 Yes.
 NHTSA has 1 recall on record for the 2021 Mitsubishi Outlander Sport.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.